malahierba-lab/web-harvester/README.md

     //Check if we can process the URL and Load it if ($webharvester->load($url)) {

-        //all full links
+        //all full links as array

         $links = $webharvester->getLinks();  //retrieve an array with found links

-        //all links, but query component removed (from the character "?" onwards)
+        //all links as array, but query component removed (from the character "?" onwards)

         $links = $webharvester->getLinks([
             'remove' => ['query']
         ]);

+        //retrieve links as array of objects (properties: url, follow)
+        //if follow is false indicate than that links is marked to no follow (rel='nofollow') by the source website

+        $links = $webharvester->getLinks(['only_urls' => false]); //default true

     }

 **Important**: For security reasons all links with embeded javascript are not included in output array